 Ancient Irish legends tell the tale of the Hag of Beara, often associated with the regions of Cork and Kerry in the Irish southwest, though stories of her also exist in counties Sligo, Clare and Meath.
 As with most oral traditions, there’s more than one version to the tale.
 But all versions agree on a few things.

-This is part two in a series telling the stories of some of Ireland’s most interesting and intriguing folklore, myths and legends.
+Interested in Irish folklore?
+This is part of an Irish folklore series telling the stories of some of Ireland’s most interesting and intriguing folklore, myths and legends.

 The Hag of Beara is one of Irish folklore’s oldest mythological characters.

 Born on November 1st during the ancient festival of Samhain, the origins of Halloween in Dingle, the Hag of Beara, or the Cailleach as she’s called in Irish, is said to grow younger and more powerful throughout the winter until the spring feast at Bealtaine (May 1st), when she is a beautiful maiden.
 However, during summer, her powers wane, and she grows old again.
 Tradition states that this divine hag is thought to bring winter, forever a time of great struggle in Ireland.

 Ireland is known for its great ancient books (the Book of Kells is the most famous).
 A lesser-known book, the book of Lecan from the 1400s, records that the Hag of Beara was once the preeminent goddess of the Corcu Duibne clan in southwest Ireland.
 Her physical appearance is that of a “divine hag” or “old crone,” carrying winter with her.